dh1tw/dh1tw.de/content/post/2011-03-12-powersdr-ui.md

 ## Release note

 PowerSDR-UI is currently at beta status.
 This means that it is not perfect and that errors might appear.
-The intention of this release is to get feedback from the community with their various SDR based radios.
+This release intends to get feedback from the community with their various SDR-based radios.

-From a licensing point of view it is important to understand that FlexRadio Systems has divided PowerSDR in two parts.
+From a licensing point of view, it is important to understand that FlexRadio Systems has divided PowerSDR into two parts.
 The application PowerSDR is open source (GPL license) but various drivers are closed source and may not be distributed by third parties (here: me, DH1TW).
 This is the reason why I can not offer an automated installer as you would expect from any program today.
-Instead a bit of manual work is needed.
+Instead, a bit of manual work is needed.
 But with basic PC knowledge and the installation instruction below I'm sure you will be able to install PowerSDR-UI.

 The content of the PowerSDR-UI Zip file is: